ONSdigital/gptables/README.rst

 gptables is available from `PyPI`_.

 As a user:
-- Run `pip install gptables` in a terminal.
+- Using a virtual environment?
+Use `pip install gptables` in a terminal.
+- If you're not using a virtual environment, use `python -m pip install gptables` instead.

 All done!

 As a developer:
 - Navigate to the directory where this repo is cloned.